pocomane/brewed-in-the-apocalypse/bita.md

 the game, new goals can be selected as soon as the protagonists found something more interesting.

-We will use the term "Protagonist" for both the players and their controlled player; where this make confusion we will use the term "Protagonist player" for the player, and "Controlled character" or "Protagonist character" or PC for the character.
+We will use the term "Protagonist character" or PC for the character "Controlled" by a protagonist.
 Similarly, all the characters in the game that are not controlled by a protagonist, are called "Non protagonist character" or NPC.
-The term s "Controlling player" instead can refer both to a protagonist player when addressed to a PC, or the scenarist when addressed to a NPC.
+The term s "Controlling player" instead can refer both to a protagonist when addressed to a PC, or the scenarist when addressed to a NPC.

 In the character sheet there are three type of information relevant both for the fiction and the mechanics; each of them is in the form of one or few words